 Since the digitization of marketing, brands possess unique new opportunities to elevate the way they attract prospective customers.
 Through digital marketing, brands can now insert themselves into almost every facet of consumers’ daily lives, fighting for their constant attention and—more importantly—their loyalty.

-While having a nice variety of creative assets can enhance your marketing strategy, it’s also important to optimize their use to ensure that each and every creative is aligned with your overall business goals.
+While having a nice variety of creative assets can enhance your marketing strategy, it’s also important to optimize their use to ensure that each creative is aligned with your overall business goals.
 Follow these tips to maximize your company’s use of creative assets when building campaigns:

 To make executing marketing campaigns more efficient, make sure you optimize how you organize and store your assets.
 A digital asset management solution (DAM) can improve the overall organization of your business by providing a one-stop-shop repository for your brand’s assets, making it easier to share files and collaborate on projects.
 DAM solutions also consolidate assets in one place, which simplifies distribution so that marketers can easily push content out on social channels, web content management systems, marketing automation systems, third-party distribution services, and more.

-Once your creative assets are stored in one central location, it’s crucial that marketers can access them easily.
+Once your creative assets are stored in one central location, it’s crucial to access them easily.
 Metadata places keywords on files to help specify their contents.
 This allows teams to search and find creative assets stored within your asset management solution, based on what is needed for the next campaign.
 For example, if team members know that an upcoming campaign will have a video component distributed in an email newsletter, they can use metadata to search for the necessary video clip files and branded email templates.

 Periodically reviewing assets is an important part of content lifecycle management, or the process of developing, publishing, organizing, repurposing, and retiring content during its lifecycle at an organization.
 While updating existing content can help a brand reach more people without having to create net new assets, teams should also consider whether it might be time to retire a piece of content if it’s no longer bringing value to the brand.
 Reviewing assets every so often will ensure that your brand gets the most out of its marketing strategy and that these assets will continue to support business initiatives for months to come.